2014-2015 MSE Undergraduate Awards

-Department of Materials Science and Engineering (MSE) undergraduates were among the award recipients at the 2013-2014 A. James Clark School of Engineering's Honors and Awards Ceremony, held April 10.
+Department of Materials Science and Enginering (MSE) undergraduates were among the award recipients at the 2014-2015 A. James Clark School of Engineering's Honors and Awards Ceremony, held April 14.
 The event honors students from all departments who have demonstrated outstanding academic performance, research, and contributions to their departments or fields.
-Clark School professor and associate dean William L. Fourney and MSE professor and chair Robert M. Briber presented the awards.

 This year, the awards and their recipients were:

 The Department of Materials Science and Engineering Chairman’s Outstanding Senior Award

 Presented to a graduating senior for scholarship, leadership and service to the department.

 The A. James Clark School of Engineering Kim Borsavage and Pamela J. Stone Student Award for Outstanding Service